boldare/testing-framework/README.md

 Check if Chromedriver is visible: `chromedriver --version`.

+Not only Chromedriver is needed - Chrome browser also has to be installed.
+Verify chrome installation with `google-chrome --version`.

 ## BrowserMob Proxy
 Download BrowserMob Proxy using: `wget https://github.com/lightbody/browsermob-proxy/releases/download/browsermob-proxy-2.1.4/browsermob-proxy-2.1.4-bin.zip` or manually from project page: `http://bmp.lightbody.net/`.